SYMM-IO/protocol-core/README.md

    stop-loss bots require the `delegateAccess` feature provided by this contract.

 2. **SymmioPartyB**:
-   This contract enables hedgers to have multiple private keys (PKs) behind their bots.
+   This contract enables hedgers to have multiple private keys behind their bots.

 ## Getting Started